 The robot assembly contains nine parts and two assemblies: robot.ASM and grip.ASM.
 File robot.ASM models the robot root assembly.
 File grip.ASM models the robot grip subassembly.

 The following table lists all files the example requires.

-The CAD export procedure generates one Simscape Multibody Import XML file and a set of geometry files.
+The CAD export procedure generates one XML multibody description file and a set of geometry files.
 The XML file contains the structure of the assembly and the parameters that define each part.
 The geometry files define the 3-D surface shapes of the CAD parts.
-Once the export procedure is complete, you can import the Simscape Multibody Import XML file into Simscape Multibody.
+Once the export procedure is complete, you can import the XML multibody description file into Simscape Multibody.
 Simscape Multibody uses the file to automatically generate a new Simscape Multibody model.